narensh/SearchSchemer/README.txt

  * solr          - for Solr schema.xml
  * elasticsearch - for ElasticSearch mappings file
  * senseidb      - for SenseiDB table definition

+Continuous Integration environment for SearchSchemer project can be found at: https://travis-ci.org/sematext/SearchSchemer